thrivingagsystems/thrivingagsystems.github.io/_news-activities/understanding-the-effects-of-cover-crops-and-nutrient-management-on-microbial-carbon-use-efficiency-and-nitrogen-mineralization.md

-  Baileigh Rosado, Rachel Fedorko, Zack Sanders, Raziel Ordonez, Brosi Bradley, Madeline Colen Sorber, Ezra Raupach-Learn, Dana Sanchez from Penn State University, Leidy Fernandez from the University of Puerto Rico, and Elizabeth Willard, Austin Mickles, and Julie Cherneskie missing from Ursinus College contributed to experiment establishment and data collection.
+  Baileigh Rosado, Rachel Fedorko, Zack Sanders, Raziel Ordonez, Brosi Bradley, Madeline Colen Sorber, Ezra Raupach-Learn, Dana Sanchez from Penn State University, Leidy Fernandez from the University of Puerto Rico, and Elizabeth Willard, Austin Mickles, and Julie Cherneskie from Ursinus College contributed to experiment establishment and data collection.
 Wade Esbenshade and Carl Schmidt host on-farm trials.
 The preliminary results will be shared during this fall.
 If you feel interested in receiving more information about this research, write to Zoelie Rivera-Ocasio (zxr81@psu.edu),